brunoasm/varKoder/README.md

           - 1303.2.fastq.gz
           - 1303.unpaired.fastq.gz

 In the above example we show some possibilities for formatting the input.
-Ideally you would want to make it not as messy, but we want to show that the input is robust to variation as long as the folder structure is respected:
+Ideally you would want to make it more organized, but we want to show that the input is robust to variation as long as the folder structure is respected:

 - The first folder level indicates species name.
 It can contain special characters but not `@` or `+`.
 - The second folder level groups all `fastq` files for a given sample.
 It can contain special characters but not `@` or `+`.
 - Both compressed and uncompressed `fastq` files are accepted.
-Compressed files must end with `.gz`.
+Compressed files must end with the extension `.gz`.
-- Read pairs must have corresponding root names and contain an indication of whether they are read 1 or 2.
+- Read pairs must have corresponding root file names and contain an indication of whether they are read 1 or 2.
 All examples above work for that end.
 - Read files without `.1.`, `_1_`, `R1`, etc. will be considered unpaired.

 ##### table input format

 In this case, you must provide a table in `csv` format linking each `fastq` file to its sample information.
-The required column names are `taxon`,`sample` and `reads_file`
+The required column names are `taxon`,`sample` and `reads_file`.
+Just like with folder input format, taxon and sample names cannot use characters `@` or `+`.

-For example:
+This is an example of a csv file with the necessary information:

 ```csv
 taxon,sample,reads_file